 - My 13-year-old son was diagnosed with Celiac Disease 8 years ago and therefore has to eat gluten-free (forever).
 So while this is not a gluten-free site, you will find many gluten-free recipes here, and I will often give gluten-free options in recipes that are not.

 - I have an aversion to “fake” foods — Tofurky, for example.
 I would rather skip an ingredient than use a “fake” substitute.
 (P.S.
 I do love tofu — just not when it’s pretending to be something else!)

-- It doesn’t get much better than eating a ripe plum off my parents’ tree in their backyard.
+- It doesn’t get much better than eating a ripe plum or peach off my parents’ trees in their backyard.

 - I love how chocolate chips go from dry to wet as soon as they’re mixed into cookie dough.

 - I’m madly in love with comfort foods and you’ll find dozens upon dozens of recipes for them on Cooking On The Weekends.

 - My kitchen is my retreat, and you can learn why here.

 - And I tend to use a lot of exclamation points.
 I can’t help myself.
 I am just so excited about what I’m cooking!